top of page

 Best way to get to Puerto Natales?

 Puerto Natales is your local transit hub in going to Torres del Paine.
-The good news is, Sky Airline is going to start flying from Santiago to Puerto Natales by September 202, tuesdays and Fridays only.
-Jetsmart also flies twice weekly, thursdays and sundays.
+Sky Airline is regularly flying to Puerto Natales all year.
+Jetsmart and Latam flies during the summer season.
 It is a 3 hours flight.
 If you can't get unto a plane directly to Puerto Natales, another alternative is to fly to Punta Arenas and then an airport bus (3 hours) going straight to Puerto Natales.
 No stops in between.
-We will be arranging your local transfers.
+We will be arranging your local transfers once you are in Puerto Natales.

 Is ChileTour Patagonia a Local Operator?

 Yes, we are a Top Rated Puerto Natales based travel company.
-We manage our own accomodation in Puerto Natales (Garden Domes) and in Torres del Paine (Tiny Houoses).
+We manage our own accomodation in Puerto Natales (Garden Domes) composed of cabins, domes and tiny houses.
 We also have our company vans and SUVs to support our guests needs.
 This aside from our very dedicated team of guides, drivers, camping logistics, kitchen and reception.
-We take pride in our 8 years of accumulated wisdom and experience running the W Trek.
+We take pride in our 10 years of accumulated wisdom and experience running the W Trek.
+We also provide day tours through Paine Travel and we have a popular restaurant-bbq-pizzaria called El Brisket and and Ice-bar.

 Is the West to East W trek itinerary the best way?